 “These new programs are key for the return of the move-up market and for reversing the decline in home values.”

-As the financial situation worsened, the government became increasingly indebted.
-This led to an accumulated public debt of more than USD70 billion, representing approximately 68% of the GDP and 100% of the GNP.
+As the financial situation worsened, the government accumulated a public debt of more than USD70 billion, approximately 100% of GNP.
 Over the past thirty-five years, government debt has risen from USD6 billion to USD70 billion, an annual compound growth rate of 7%.

-To address the issue of declining house prices, from this July the government launched the “Ahorro Hipotecario” program, which offers mortgage-refinancing through the Housing Finance Authority to some 10,000 low- to moderate-income Puerto Rican families.
-The loan refinancing program is backed by a USD63 million fund.
+The government launched the “Ahorro Hipotecario” program in July 2014, offering mortgage-refinancing to some 10,000 low- to moderate-income Puerto Rican families, backed by a USD63 million fund.

 Under the scheme, qualifying homeowners can get new loans worth 100% of the appraised value of their property.
 This permits a considerable reduction in their interest rate, resulting in lower monthly payments.
 The program is offered to owners of primary residences paying interest rates higher than 6%, whose loans are smaller than USD250,000.
 The refinance loans will be granted by private banks and will have terms not exceeding 30 years.